metabase/metabase/docs/questions/query-builder/expressions.md

 - **Filters**.
 The expression `= contains([comment], "Metabase")` would filter for rows where the `comment` field contained the word "Metabase".
 - **Summaries**.
 Also known as metrics or aggregations. `= Share([Total] > 50)` would return the percentage of orders with totals greater than 50 dollars.

-> Metabase currently does not support using question marks `?` in custom expression names.

 This page covers the basics of expressions.
 You can check out a [full list of expressions][expression-list] in Metabase, or walk through a tutorial that shows you how you can use [custom expressions in the notebook editor][custom-expressions].

 ## Types of expressions